anikVT/anikVT/README.md

 - 👋 Hi, I’m Anik
-- 👀 I’m interested in most of the things related to robotics
+- 👀 I’m interested in most of the things related to robotics, narroowly robot perceptation and planning.
 - 📫 aniks@vt.edu
 <!---
 anikVT/anikVT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.